AhsanBaidar/MuLA_GAN/README.md

 ```
 python test.py --weights_path checkpoints/UIEB/generator_299.pth
 ```
-Or by running this script in python IDE
+Or by running this script in python IDE.